Click To Read More

 Overview

-Not only is it a UNESCO site of worldwide importance but it’s also a superb tourist attraction that features information displays, artefacts from the mill’s heyday, a cafe, shop, and riverside walks.
+Not only is New Lanark a UNESCO site of worldwide importance, but it’s also a superb tourist attraction that features a variety of information displays, artefacts from the mill’s heyday, a cafe, a shop, and riverside walks.

 New Lanark World Heritage Site

-Your journey begins in a motorised carriage that whisks you through several of the most important rooms in the mill where Annie will tell you all about the living conditions she had to endure in her life as well as tell you a few stories about the mill workers who lived on the site.
+However, a trip to the New Lanark World Heritage Site wouldn’t be complete without taking a tour of the mill buildings, led by the ghostly spirit of Annie McLeod.
+Your journey begins in a motorised carriage that whisks you through the most important rooms in the mill, where Annie will tell you about the living conditions she had to endure in her life as well as tell you a few stories about the mill workers who lived on the site.

-Other activities include an exhibition that explores cotton production and working conditions in the 18th and 19th centuries and you can view the cotton-producing machinery that’s still in operation today.
+Other activities include an exhibition that explores cotton production and working conditions in the 18th and 19th centuries, and you can see the cotton machinery that’s still in operation today.
+While they don’t currently produce cotton at New Lanark, they do make some fine-quality wool using the original machines, which can be purchased from the on-site gift shop.

 new lanark